-Named for prominent Ranchmen's Club Member Richard Bedford Bennett (1870-1947), this recently renovated premier space is located at the east end of the third floor and is the Club's largest banquet room, accommodating up to 120 people depending on the room set-up and the audiovisual equipment required.
+Named for prominent The Ranchmen's Club member Richard Bedford Bennett (1870-1947), this recently renovated premier space is located at the East end of the third floor and is the Club's largest banquet room, accommodating up to one hundred and twenty guest, depending on the requested room set-up and the audiovisual equipment required.
 This room features some of the most dramatic art from the Club's art collection and can be divided into two smaller rooms with a retractable sound-proof partition wall.

 R.B.
 Bennett was Canada's 11th Prime Minister, and a founding partner of the Bennett Jones LLP international law firm.
 He lived at the Club during various times when the third floor was used for accommodation.
 A Canadian lawyer, businessman, politician, and philanthropist, he served as Prime Minister of Canada from August 7, 1930 to October 23, 1935.
 These were the worst of the Great Depression years, after which he moved to England and was later elevated to the peerage as Viscount Bennett.
 We are confident he would be proud today of the room that bears his name!

-The Lougheed Room, located on the south side of the Club's third floor, acts as the Ranchmen's Club's Board Room.
-Overlooking the historic Lougheed House & gardens located directly across the street, it seats sixteen people around one large square boardroom table.
+The Lougheed Room, located on the South side of the Club's third floor, acts as The Ranchmen's Club's Board Room.
+Overlooking the historic Lougheed House & gardens located directly across the street, it seats sixteen guests around a fixed large square boardroom table.
 It is an ideal private room for meetings, conference calls and family dinner parties.

 The art featured in this room includes works done by Premier Lougheed's niece, Deborah Lougheed Sinclair.

-The Glenbow Room is a small private dining and meeting room seating up to ten to fourteen people located on the north side of the Club's third floor, opening into the Cochrane Lounge.
+The Glenbow Room is a small private dining and meeting room seating up to ten people located on the North side of the Club's third floor, opening into the Cochrane Lounge.
 This space is named for the Harvie family's Glenbow Ranche, which was carved from the vestiges of what was once the historic Cochrane Ranche.

-This is the Club's second largest banquet room and is located at the west end of the third floor.
-It can accommodate up to 80 people, depending on the room set-up and the audio-visual equipment required.
-With the newly installed retractable sound-proof partition wall, the Harford can now be divided into two smaller rooms, providing even more options for members' events.
+This is the Club's second largest banquet room and is located at the West end of the third floor.
+It can accommodate up to one hundred guests, depending on the requested room set-up and audiovisual equipment.
+With the retractable sound-proof partition wall, the Harford can be divided into two smaller rooms, providing even more options for use.

 The Harford Room is named for one of the Club's founding members, Hugh Wyndbram Luttrell Harford (1862-1920).
 A banker and the son of a wealthy British family, he sought adventure on the frontier and for a brief time in the early 1890s, he ranched near High River in partnership with Herbert Samson (namesake for the Samson Lounge on the second floor).
 In 1895, Harford sold his shares and moved back to England where he succeeded his father in the banking business.

 The Jephson Room is the largest of the three private dining rooms located on the second floor, in what was originally one large Ladies Dining Room.
-This multi-use room can accommodate four tables of eight for a dinner event or seminar or one large double width meeting table for twenty-four.
+This multi-use room can accommodate three tables of eight for a dinner event or seminar or one large, double width meeting table for twenty-four.

 The McPherson Room is the mid-sized room of the three private dining rooms located on the second floor.
-It can accommodate up to sixteen people depending on the room set-up.
+It can accommodate up to sixteen guests depending on the room set-up.

-The Smith Bedroom is the most intimate of the three private dining rooms located on the second floor, seating up to ten people around a large round table.
+The Smith Bedroom is the most intimate of the three private dining rooms located on the second floor, seating up to ten guests around a fixed, large round table.
 Finished with fine antiques and a bedroom dresser as a sideboard, it is ideal for family dinners or a small meeting.

 The naming of the room as a bedroom relates to the Club's history of having bedrooms on the third floor of the Club and 'Smith's Bedroom' as the spot where members would have been able to legally secure an alcoholic beverage during the prohibition years.